DunstanBecht/lpa-workspace/README.md

 │   │   ├───stats.py            (script for input statistical analysis in parallel) │   │   ├───stats.job           (script for submitting stats.py to SLURM)
 │   │   ├───xrd.py              (automation of X-ray diffraction simulations)
-│   │   ├───fits.py             (script for model fitting on output data) │   │   └───replications.py     (script to test the convergence of output data) │   └───remote              (script for remote control of the supercomputer) │       ├───link.py             (tools for communication and file exchange) │       ├───stats.py            (remote controller for statistical analysis)
+│   │   └───fits.py             (script for model fitting on output data) │   └───remote              (script for remote control of the supercomputer) │       ├───link.py             (tools for communication and file exchange) │       ├───stats.py            (remote controller for statistical analysis)